Rodrigocambraia14/Rodrigocambraia14/README.md

 ### About me

-* :mortar_board: I am a back-end / front-end developer studying Systems and Analysis Development at University!
+* :mortar_board: I am a Full-Stack developer studying Systems and Analysis Development at University!
-* :confetti_ball: 2021 goals: Revive Brazil zombie records website with my team!
+* :confetti_ball: 2021 goals: Improve my knowlegde to infinity and beyond :) !
 * :mag_right: I'm looking for a job, in order to acquire knowledge and share everything I've learned until now!
 * :earth_americas: There are some nice projects here, go adventurer, they're waiting for you!